THIS DATE IN HISTORY: Dec. 23

-Trottier puts the Islanders ahead 1-0 with a first-period goal, scores three times and has three assists during the Islanders' seven-goal second, and ends his night with a third-period power-play goal.
-Linemate Mike Bossy's two-goal, five-point night is almost an afterthought.
+Trottier puts the Islanders ahead 1-0 with a first-period goal, scores three times and has three assists during the Islanders' seven-goal second period, and ends his night with a third-period power-play goal.
+A two-goal, five-point night by linemate Mike Bossy is almost an afterthought.

 It's the last game before Christmas for the Islanders, who take a 16-game home unbeaten streak (12-0-4) into the break.

 Video: Bryan Trottier was mainstay on six Cup-winning teams

 1933: Howie Morenz of the Montreal Canadiens scores his 249th NHL goal in a 3-0 win against the Detroit Red Wings at the Forum to become the League's all-time leader.
 Morenz surpasses Cy Denneny, the previous record holder with 248.
 Morenz finishes his NHL career with 271.

 Video: Memories: Howie Morenz becomes all-time goals leader

 1967: Rookie goalie Wayne Rutledge makes 21 saves for his first NHL shutout and the first for the Los Angeles Kings, who defeat the St. Louis Blues 4-0.
 Bryan Campbell scores twice for the Kings, who play their final game at the Los Angeles Sports Arena.
 After a two-game trip, they return for the opening of the Forum in Inglewood, California.